smck83/expurgate/README.md

 # Cloud hosted SPF solutions
 There are a number of vendors that offer SPF management capability.
 However I could not find any self-hosted options.
 Common terms for these services are SPF flattening and SPF compression.

+# Recent enhancements
+- Dedupe : If record already exists in 'list', do not add it again
+- Write2Disk on Change: Instead of regenerating config files every time the script runs, the rbldnsd config will only be written shoudl a record change
+- RestDB: RestDB capability has been added to manage MY_DOMAINS from restDB instead of via ENV.
+- Running Config : Running config means a single rbldnsd config file is generated for ALL domains which means the expurgate-rbldnsd container doesnt need to restart if domains are added or removed from MY_DOMAINS or in RestDB

 # Buy me a coffee
 If this was useful, feel free to [Buy me a coffee](https://www.buymeacoffee.com/smc83)